 Assistant Professor Risa Toha received her AB from the Woodrow Wilson School of Public and International Affairs at Princeton University, and her MA and PhD in Political Science from the University of California, Los Angeles.

-Prior to arriving at Yale-NUS College, Dr Toha was an Indonesia Fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School, a Visiting Scholar at the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University, and a Visiting Assistant Professor at Wheaton College, IL.
+Prior to arriving at Yale-NUS College, Asst Prof Toha was an Indonesia Fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School, a Visiting Scholar at the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University, and a Visiting Assistant Professor at Wheaton College, IL.

 Politics of Southeast Asia

 Comparative Social Inquiry